mdahlgrengadd/SkymapTools/readme.md

 # Panorama Processing for InvokeAI

-This package provides a comprehensive set of tools for processing panoramic images within the InvokeAI framework.
-It enables conversion between equirectangular, cubemap, and cross-layout formats, with support for both HDR and LDR image processing.
+This package provides a growing set of tools for processing panoramic images within the InvokeAI framework.
+It enables conversion between equirectangular, cubemap, and cross-layout formats, with experimental support for both HDR and LDR image processing.

 ## Features